confidential-containers/cloud-api-adaptor/src/cloud-api-adaptor/ibmcloud/ROKS_SETUP.md

 Follow the [webhook instructions in README.md](./README.md#deploy-peerpod-webhook) to deploy cert-manager and the peer-pods webhook.

-## Deploy the Confidential-containers operator
+## Deploy Confidential-containers

-The `caa-provisioner-cli` command can be use to simplify deployment of the operator and the cloud-api-adaptor resources on to any cluster.
+The `caa-provisioner-cli` command can be use to simplify deployment of the confidential containers and the cloud-api-adaptor resources on to any cluster.
 See the [test/tools/README.md](../test/tools/README.md) for full instructions.
 To create an ibmcloud-ready version of the provisioner CLI, run the following make command:

 ```bash
 # Starting from root directory of the cloud-api-adaptor repository